jopemachine-playground/code-replacer/README.md

 --tem='(?<first>[0-9]{3})(?<second>[0-9]{4})(?<third>[0-9]{4})->$[first]-$[second]-$[third]'
 ```

+4. **rlist.csv**

+* If you do not give the csv option, code-replacer uses the rlist.csv file as csv option when if it exists in the path where code-replacer was run.

+* If you use the dir option, the `rlist_${fileName}.csv` file will be used as a csv option.

 ## Simple example

 ### Example 1, use `csv` and `template`

-Pass the path of the input file to the `csv` option if you need it.
+Pass the path of the input file to the `csv` option if you need it./

 For example, if you wanna change `Some message..` to `alert(i18n.t("some_msg"))` for support i18n (supporting multi language feature), you can do this.